14 best places to go paddleboarding in Cornwall

 Sennen Cove Cornwall beach

-Head left for an alternative perspective on Land’s End, the most westerly point of the British Isles.
-It’s a world away from the popular tourist attraction located there.
+I’d recommend heading left for an alternative perspective on Land’s End, the most westerly point of the British Isles.
+I love that it’s a world away from the popular tourist attraction located there.

 If you want to join a guided tour, the Ocean Sports Centre in Carbis Bay is one to check out.